chiefrydbeck/PacbioAutoScript/README.md

 Shell and python script for automatic delivery of PacBio output

-EXAMPLE OF HOW TO CALL THE SCRIPT sh PacBioDeliv_remote_FromAbel.sh /projects/nscdata/utsp/H/HoracioSchneider/PB_0124
+EXAMPLE OF HOW TO CALL THE SHELL SCRIPTS sh rsyncPacBioSampleTgzToNorstore.sh /projects/nscdata/utsp/H/HoracioSchneider/PB_0124

 The script should be run from Abel and needs as argument the path to a directory with delivery information.
 The directory must contain a "parForShell.sh" and a "SMRTcells.txt"